Useful Resources for Coaches

 This is the website of Marianne Davies - queen of all things ecological dynamics/adventure sports!
 Loads of really good stuff to read to further your understanding of the ED approach - this is a good place to start.
 Also some great articles on motivational climates that tie in nicely with the 'optimum learning environment' part of the sylabus.

 lots of really interesting articles, blogs, and forum conversations from, and for, all sorts of coaches.
 Also they run free webinars, which are often really interesting (and available to view afterwards).
 You can sign up to a weekly e-mail of the highlights.
-There’s a free version (loads of great stuff), or can pay £24 a yr for further access, particularly to training courses and further development.
+There’s a free version (loads of great stuff), or can pay £24 a yr for further access, particularly to training courses and further development, which is a bargain I think!

 The Freestyle Laboratory